 For example, Subscriptions v2.0 requires a minimum of WooCommerce 2.3 and Subscriptions v2.1 requires WooCommerce 2.4 or newer.
 You cannot use Subscriptions with a version of WooCommerce that does not meet the dependency.

 The first step before updating Subscriptions therefore is always to check your version of WooCommerce.
-If you are running an older version of WooCommerce, please update WooCommerce before updating Subscriptions.
+If you are running a version of WooCommerce that is no longer supported by the new version of Subscriptions, please update WooCommerce before updating Subscriptions.
 However, be aware that this only applies if you have kept your extensions mostly up-to-date.
-If you are upgrading Subscriptions and/or WooCommerce after a long time of not updating, like a year or more, then you need to do some version juggling to make sure you have compatible versions running.
+If you are upgrading Subscriptions and/or WooCommerce a year or more late, then you will need to do version juggling to make sure you have compatible versions running.
 For more information on this, see the section on version upgrade paths below.

 Update Other Plugins Too ↑ Back to top